citinotes

 Matisse’s garden

-And if the salty breeze and strong winds of the Mediterranean are not enough to stimulate my senses, I will wait for the sunset, go up to the eastern tip of the Bay of Angels, right next to the famous #ILoveNice installation.
-The spot’s panoramic view over the Bay and the city of Nice is just phenomenal.
-I love to go there, on a clear day, in the blue hour, to enjoy a symphony of colors, shades and textures.
-I will be gazing at the pleated waves as they are soaking the smooth sand.
-My thoughts get scattered in the endless, multicolored reflections of neon lights as they hit the sea surface.
-A long string of street lights, stretching along the elongated curve of the Promenade des Anglais, make me think of Ingres’ Odalisque.
-Up in the sky, there is a rainbow of hues made of royal blues, carmine reds, baby pinks and plum purples.
+And if the salty breeze and the robust winds of the Mediterranean fail to stimulate my senses, I patiently await the sunset.
+I ascend to the eastern tip of the Bay of Angels, right beside the renowned #ILoveNice installation.
+The panoramic view from this spot over the bay and the city of Nice is simply phenomenal.
+On a clear day, during the blue hour, I revel in a symphony of colors, shades, and textures.
+My gaze fixates on the undulating waves as they caress the smooth sand.
+My thoughts scatter amidst the endless, multicolored reflections of neon lights dancing on the sea surface.
+A continuous line of streetlights, stretching along the elongated curve of the Promenade des Anglais, brings to mind Ingres’ Odalisque.
+Above in the sky, a rainbow of hues—royal blues, carmine reds, baby pinks, and plum purples—paints a mesmerizing picture.

 Citinotes